ZHassanQ/3DS-CFW-Guide/README.md

 # 3DS-CFW-Guide
 This is a repository contains a guide to how to install CFW (Custom Frimware) your Nintendo 3DS.
 (Guide from 3DS.Hacks.Guide) This repoistory follows "Seedminer" routes to provide the latest up-to-date version.
 Sadly there is no way to fully offline hack your 3DS without using internet connection.
+CFW & every apps, essentials mentioned in the guide availabe to download in releases just in case it goes removed.

 ## Custom Frimware & Essentials